UCF-ELLE/ELLE-Website-API/resources/conversationElle/docs/api-notes.md

         "messageID": 1,
         "moduleID": 2,
         "source": "user",
-        "value": "Hello, chatbot!",
+        "value": "Hello, Tito!",
         "timestamp": "2025-02-20T14:30:00",
         "voiceMessage": true,
       },
+      ...,
       {
-        "messageID": 2,
+        "messageID": N,
         "moduleID": 2,
         "source": "llm",
         "value": "Hello!
-How can I assist you today?", "timestamp": "2025-02-20T14:30:05",
+What would you like to talk about today?", "timestamp": "2025-02-20T14:30:05",
         "voiceMessage": false,
       },
-     ...
+     ...,
     ],
   }
   ```